-Today, Jendale, the birth of the Melaleuca Alternifolia Tea Tree is in the heart of this region.
+Today, our properties are located in the heart of this unique region - the original birthplace of the Melaleuca Alternifolia Tea Tree.
 Our aim is to protect the integrity of this beloved tea tree in its natural state, ensuring the production of quality and organic products offering the many benefits to the world.

-Jendale’s protected rainforest wetlands are home to ancient tea tree ‘mother trees’, some so sturdy and powerful they have lived to be thousands of years old.
-This is truly a unique and beneficial place for bees to produce the best quality, organic honey.
+Jendale’s protected rainforest wetlands also feature many ancient tea tree ‘mother trees’.
+These magnificent mother trees are so sturdy and powerful they have lived to be thousands of years old and created a unique home for our thriving bees to produce the best quality, organic honey.

-Jendale’s Bryan Easson has been an passionate and essential player in the tea tree industry for close to four decades.
-Committed to researching, producing and protecting this age-old tree and treatment, he is not only expanding knowledge of its uses but is also honoured to be a caretaker of the beautiful untouched wetlands that call Jendale home.
+Bryan Easson has been a passionate and essential player in the tea tree industry for close to four decades.
+Committed to researching, producing and protecting this age-old tree species, he is honoured to be a caretaker of the beautiful and pristine wetlands that reside at Jendale.